Derivative Financial Instruments

 |Derivative Instruments and Hedging Activities Disclosure [Abstract]|

-As of March 31, 2019, we have not posted any collateral related to the Swap Agreements.
-If we had breached any of the Swap Agreement’s default provisions at March 31, 2019, we could have been required to settle our obligations under the Swap Agreements at their termination value of $0.6 million.
+As of June 30, 2020, we have not posted any collateral related to our derivative instruments.
+If we had breached any of the default provisions at June 30, 2020, we could have been required to settle our obligations under the agreements at their termination value of $7.2 million.

-The tables below present the amount of gains and losses related to the Swap Agreements and their location in the Condensed Consolidated Statements of Operations and the Condensed Consolidated Statements of Comprehensive Income for the three months ended March 31, 2019 and 2018, in thousands:
+The tables below present the amount of gains and losses related to the derivative instruments and their location in the Condensed Consolidated Statements of Operations and the Condensed Consolidated Statements of Comprehensive Income for the three and six months ended June 30, 2020 and 2019, in thousands:

-Gains and losses on our cash flow hedges are net of income tax expense (benefit) of $0.2 million and $(0.1) million during the three months ended March 31, 2019 and 2018, respectively.
-Cash flows from the Swap Agreements is included within the operating activities in the Condensed Consolidated Statements of Cash Flows, as the Company’s accounting policy is to present cash flows from hedging instruments in the same category as the item being hedged.
+Gains and losses on our cash flow hedges are net of income tax benefit of $0.4 million for the three months ended June 30, 2019, and income tax benefit of $1.2 million and $0.6 million for the six months ended June 30, 2020 and 2019, respectively.
+The tax impact for the three months ended June 30, 2020 was nominal.
+Cash flows from these derivative instruments are included within the operating activities in the Condensed Consolidated Statements of Cash Flows, as our accounting policy is to present cash flows from hedging instruments in the same category as the item being hedged.
+The 2020 Swap Agreement contains an other-than-insignificant financing element and, accordingly, the associated cash flows are reported as financing activities in the Condensed Consolidated Statements of Cash Flows.

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.